Filing for Veterans’ Benefits

 Most people who enlisted in the Army, Air Force, Navy, Marines, or Coast Guard after September 7, 1980, qualify for some type of veterans’ benefits.
 Length of service (referred to as “minimum duty requirement”) and type of discharge are the primary factors in determining who qualifies for veterans’ benefits.
 Those who served active duty and received anything other than a dishonorable discharge may file a VA benefits claim (some people with dishonorable discharges may qualify for certain benefits).
 People who served in the Reserves or National Guard may qualify for veterans’ benefits, too, in some circumstances.

 Prior servicemembers who have been diagnosed with a chronic illness related to their military service may also be eligible for veterans’ benefits.
-For instance, diagnoses like lung cancer and mesothelioma may be connected to asbestos exposure.
+For instance, diagnoses like lung cancer and meso may be connected to asbestos exposure.
 Consequently, the VA may grant disability and health benefits for treatment and after-care.
 Moreover, qualified dependents may be eligible for veterans’ (such as providing compensation when a veteran’s passing is service-related).

 The VA encourages veterans who worked in the following jobs to see a doctor for about getting tested for occupational lung diseases linked to military service: